23adrian2300/23adrian2300.github.io/projects/tetris.md

 Tetris is a final project for the 'Programming in C++' course.
 It was written with the help of the SFML library, which enables graphics and game creation.
 It also allows handling various types of events.

+SFML's Graphics module, encapsulated in Graphics.hpp, simplifies 2D graphics rendering across platforms, offering efficient rendering of sprites, textures, and primitives.
+With hardware acceleration support, it ensures smooth performance, while its intuitive API facilitates resource management for cleaner code.
+This versatility makes it ideal for various applications, from games to multimedia presentations.

 <div class="text-center p-4">
   <img height="300" src="../img/tetris/tetrisGame.png" class="img-thumbnail" >
 </div>

 It was also my first major project in C++.
 However, it wasn't very difficult due to the learning process in previous labs, the solutions of which can be found at the following link:
 <a href="https://github.com/23adrian2300/CPP-AGH">AGH/CppProgramming</a>